-The Authority accepts SKM's recommendations that the costs it reviewed are prudent and efficient.
+For the Draft Report the Authority accepted SKM's recommendations that the costs it reviewed are prudent and efficient.

-The Authority notes that the total cost (including direct and indirect) submitted by SunWater and reviewed by Aurecon for this renewals item (\$561,000) does not equate to the amount reviewed by SKM (\$464,657).
+The Authority noted that the total cost (including direct and indirect) submitted by SunWater and reviewed by Aurecon for this renewals item (\$561,000) does not equate to the amount reviewed by SKM (\$464,657).